 Ueno is one of my favourite area of Tokyo.
 When you walk around Ueno, you could see, and feel, the layers of time gone by in Tokyo.
 In Ameyoko, where you can find a market of fresh food and world-class denims and workwears, it felt like time was frozen in the 80s.
-While the train station’s exterior remains relatively unchanged since 1932.
-And, on the main road, parallel the raise railway tracks, you can find your modern architectures.
+At the same time, the train station’s exterior remains relatively unchanged since 1932.
+And, on the main road, parallel the raise railway tracks, you can find your modern architectures so ubiquitous in urban Tokyo.

 Unlucky for me, it rained the first two times I went to Ueno.
-In fact, in Spring 2013, it was the only day it rained for the whole trip.
+In fact, in Spring 2013, it was the only rainy day for the whole trip.

 The entrance to Ameyoko (アメ横) is just opposite the south exit of Ueno Station.
 Ameyoko is a denim and workwear mecca.
 Get a pair of Made in Japan denim jeans by cult brands such as Sugar Cane, Big John, Momotaro, Pure Japan Blue, etc, from Americaya or Hinoya while you are there.
 You must.
 It is really not an option.